ThomasMBury/ewstools/examples/readme.md

 # Demos/Tutorials
-**A collection of iPython notebooks demonstrating various applications of ewstools.**
+**A collection of iPython notebooks demonstrating various applications of *ewstools*.**

-### ews_single.ipynb
+### ews_fold.ipynb
-- Simulate a single stochastic trajectory of the Ricker model going through a Fold bifurcation
+- Simulates a single stochastic trajectory of the Ricker model going through a Fold bifurcation
-- Show how to use the package *ewstools* to compute early warning signals
+- Shows how to use *ewstools* to compute early warning signals
-- Visualise the output of *ewstools* graphically
+- Visualises the output of *ewstools* graphically

-### ews_multi.ipynb

-Simulates multiple trajectories of the Ricker model undergoing a Fold and Flip bifurcation and computes ensemble averages of EWS.

 ### ews_bootstrap.ipynb

-Simulates a single trajectory of the Ricker model undergoing a Fold and Flip bifurcation, computes bootstrapped time-series from rolling window segments, and computes the evolving distribution of EWS.
+- Simulates a trajectories of the Ricker model going through a Flip and a Fold bifurcadtion
+- Uses *ewstools* to compute bootstrapped time-series and the corresponding EWS.
+- Visualises the output, to compare the two cases.